FloRobart/Maven_lite/Documentations/Utilisation.en.md

 This option is used with the `--maven` or `-mvn` option.

-This option allows you to convert your project to a Maven project by creating a `pom.xml` file and moving files as needed.
+This option allows converting your project to a Maven project by creating a pom.xml file and moving files if necessary.

 ## Version

 This option is used with the `--version` or `-V` option.

-This option displays the version of Maven Lite, the location of the main Maven Lite file, the Java version, the type of build, the Java runtime used, the system's default locale, the platform encoding used by Maven Lite, the operating system name, the operating system version, the operating system kernel version, and the system architecture.
+This option displays the version of Maven Lite as well as the location of the main Maven Lite file, Java version, build type, Java runtime used, system language, encoding platform used by Maven Lite, operating system name, operating system kernel version, and system architecture.

 - Example